 If you loved this post, please check out these posts about books and/or writing also:

-- The Imperfection of Books
+- The virtue of books

-- The Virtue of Books
+- The imperfection of books

 © WVE and Ireland, MS and Me, 2011-2013.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to WVE and Ireland, MS and Me with appropriate and specific direction to the original content.